Mental Health Support

 Scheduled Counseling or Medical Care: Make a free appointment with a licensed therapist or medical provider that fits your schedule.

 - Yes!
-If you are a student under the age of 18, you can call TimelyCare's customer support team along with your parent or guardian at (833) 484-6359 to get either mental or medical help.
+If you are an LTCC student who is under the age of 18, you can call TimelyCare's customer support team along with your parent or guardian at (833) 484-6359 to get mental or medical help.

 - Nothing!
 There is no cost, and no hidden fees!
 No credit card or insurance information needs to be provided for students to make use of TimelyCare's services.
 TimelyCare hires mental health and medical professionals who work solely with students, from high school age to adult learners.
 They have specific expertise in assisting with student-related stresses.